Laboratoire-de-Chemoinformatique/SynTool/README.rst

 and building block molecules are needed.

 The planning command takes the file with the SMILES of target molecules listed one by one.
-Also, the target molecule can be provided in the SDF file.
+Also, the target molecule can be provided in the SDF format.

-If you use your custom building blocks, be sure to canonicalize them before.
+If you use your custom building blocks, be sure to canonicalize them before planning.

 .. code-block:: bash

     # download planning data
     syntool download_planning_data --root_dir planning_data

-    # standardize the building blocks
+    # canonicalize the building blocks
     syntool building_blocks --input planning_data/building_blocks.smi --output planning_data/building_blocks.smi

     # planning with rollout evaluation